 Dockless bike sharing systems are designed so the user need not return the bike to a station.
 Instead, the next user can find a nearby bike by GPS.
 Our proposal favors a “hybrid” system where a centralized hub is encouraged by time or money “credits” to return the bike to the same hub- but not required due to the GPS tracking option.

+The JUMP electric bike has a 250-watt front hub electric motor, with GPS and an integrated U-lock for dockless bike sharing.
 Call it “RE-Cycle” (Renewable Energy Cycle) or BikePORT.
 It might utilize 1200 watts of solar and a 2400 watt hour battery (12 volts x 200 amp/hrs) and operate independently of the power grid.

 Why 1200 watts of solar?
 Charging a 12v (2400W/h) lead acid battery, would require a total of 200 amps x 12 volts of energy in about 5 hours of sun.
 To do this would take about 500 watts of solar (times 5 hours) at the battery.

 With optimum sunlight and an MPPT charger that is 90% efficient you need a minimum of 550w.
 Not all of the energy that you put into the battery gets stored, however.
 A reasonable figure for lead acid is 85% so that means about 650 watts.
 Then there’s the load from the drained bike batteries, which also need to be charged during those 5 hours.
 So figure 1200 watts of solar panels.
 More than that and we might have space problems.
 Five, 250 watt panels seems about right.
 A couple of old forklift batteries might work okay on a budget.